theupdateframework/pep-on-pypi-with-tuf/README.rst

 key.

 Finally, a compromise of the PyPI infrastructure MAY introduce malicious updates to *bins* projects because the keys for these roles are online.
+The maximum security model discussed in the appendix addresses this issue.
+PEP XXX goes into more detail.

 In the Event of a Key Compromise